How OBDAI Built an AI Diagnostic Agent That Thinks Like a Master Technician

 When you ask ARIA to diagnose your vehicle, it doesn’t just look up a trouble code definition.
 It executes a multi-step diagnostic reasoning process that mirrors how an experienced master technician approaches a problem.

-ARIA has direct access to your vehicle’s live data stream — second-by-second readings from 150+ possible parameters flowing through the OBD-II port:
+ARIA has direct access to your vehicle’s live data stream — second-by-second readings from the complete SAE J1979DA parameter set, current through the April 2024 specification.
+That’s 220+ decoded parameters flowing through the OBD-II port, covering every vehicle type on the road today.

 - Engine load and RPM patterns — Is load unusually high for the current RPM?